aiven/devportal/docs/tools/terraform/get-started.rst

 To delete the service and its data:

-1. To create a destroy plan to preview the changes using the following command, run:
+1. To create a destroy plan and preview the changes to your infrastructure, run:

 .. code:: bash

    terraform plan -destroy

-2. To delete the resource and all data, run:
+2. To delete the resources and all data, run:

 .. code:: bash